Key Takeaways

 If you need to deploy code from a GitHub repo to WP Engine, this is a great option using GitHub Actions.
-Deploy a full site directory, a theme, plugin, or other directory with the TPO options.
+Deploy a full site directory, a theme, plugin, or other directory with the SRC_PATH and REMOTE_PATH options.
 Other options include performing a PHP Lint, custom rsync flags, or clearing cache.

 This configuration uses WP Engine’s SSH Gateway, instead of WP Engine’s GitPush feature.